-If the dog goes to the wrong dumbbell and is stopped and redirected to the correct one and the dog brings the correct one, no more than 7 can be awarded.
-If the dog is redirected from the wrong dumbbell without a stop, 2 grades should be dropped.
+If the dog clearly goes to the wrong dumbbell and is stopped and redirected to the correct one and the dog brings the correct one, no more than 7 can be awarded.
+If the dog is redirected from the wrong direction without a stop, 1-2 grades should be dropped.